openedx-unsupported/edx-app-ios/Pods/Segment-Appboy/README.md

 To install the Braze integration through Swift Package Manager, follow these steps:

 - Select `File > Swift Packages > Add Package Dependency`.
 - In the search bar, enter https://github.com/Appboy/appboy-segment-ios.
-Select either `Full-SDK` or `Core`, depending on your use case.
+Select either `AppboySegment` or `AppboySegmentCore`, depending on your use case.
 - In your app's target, under `Build Settings > Other Linker Flags`, add the `-ObjC` linker flag.
 - In the Xcode menu, click `Product > Scheme > Edit Scheme...`
 - Click the expand ▶️ next to `Build` and select `Post-actions`.
 Press `+` and select `New Run Script Action`.